melanini/energy-tracker/NEXTAUTH_SETUP.md

 # NextAuth.js Email Authentication Setup Guide

-This guide provides complete instructions for setting up and troubleshooting NextAuth.js v4 with magic link email authentication in your EnergyFlow application.
+This guide provides complete instructions for setting up and troubleshooting NextAuth.js v4 with magic link email authentication in your Ryze application.

 ## Table of Contents
 1. [Overview](#overview)